Is Georgia an At-Fault State When It Comes to a Car Accident?

 All But Twelve States Are At-Fault States

 It should come as no surprise that most states are at-fault states.
 Georgia, along with thirty-seven (37) other states are at-fault states.
+In an at-fault state like Georgia, you must file a claim with the at-fault driver’s insurance company to seek compensation for damages and injuries.
 The benefit of this approach is that it is more streamlined.

 Let’s say that you have to file a claim with your insurance company.
 Once your claim is paid, your insurance carrier must pursue the defendant’s insurance carrier for reimbursement.
 This takes a lot of time and can be an administrative nightmare.